The Perfect Drug: Music video

 A music video for the single was directed by Mark Romanek and released on January 18, 1997.
 The theme was inspired by the illustrations of 20th-century artist Edward Gorey, with familiar Gorey elements including oversized urns and glum, pale characters in full Edwardian costume.
 The most obvious reference to Gorey is the boy sitting on a cushion in front of a painting.
 Other references include an unidentified painting resembling Gustav Klimt's The Kiss (1907–1908) and a "Scanning Machine" designed by Frenchman François Willème in 1860.

 Charlie Clouser, Danny Lohner, and Chris Vrenna also appear in the video, most notably playing string instruments at the beginning of the video.
-The entire video was filmed with a blue tint, with the exception of the drum breakdown, which uses flashing green light instead.
+The first half of the video was filmed with a blue tint, switching to a flashing green light during the drum breakdown and reverting to blue for the remainder of the song.
 Joanne Gair's work with Nine Inch Nails on "The Perfect Drug" won her the makeup portion of the award for best hair/makeup in a music video at the Music Video Production Awards.